jhivandb/docs-choreo-dev/en/docs/administer/configure-approvals-for-choreo-workflows.md

      To review and respond to environment promotion approval requests, a user must have the following permissions.
 Administrators must ensure that users designated to review and respond to approval requests have these permissions:

       - **WORKFLOW-MANAGEMENT**:
-          - Approve component promotion requests: Grants access to review and approve environment promotion requests.
+          - Approve component promotion requests: Grants access to review and approve the promotion of components to critical environments.
       - **PROJECT-MANAGEMENT**: Grants access to view and approve workflow requests.
 This is the same permission used to update or delete projects.

 === "API subscription"